-Leprosy Research Institutein Astrakhan, Russia was known asthe Center for Leprosy in the days of the former Soviet Union.
+The Leprosy Research Institute in Astrakhan, Russia was known as the Center for Leprosy in the days of the former Soviet Union.
 For some reason, there is a stuffed armadillo on display there.
 Russia, however, is not a natural habitat of armadillos, which are indigenous to the Americas, in particular, from the southern part of North America to Argentina in South America.
 I wondered what the armadillo was doing in Astrakhan, so far away from its home.

 Leprosy is an infectious disease caused by the bacillus Mycobacterium leprae, or M. leprae for short.
 Besides humans, three species of monkeys, namely, the common chimpanzee, the crab-eating macaque, and the sooty mangabey, as well as one armadillo species, the nine-banded armadillo, can contract leprosy.
-There are approximately 20 species of armadillos, but only one, the nine-banded armadillo is known to be highly susceptible to the disease and the only one that contracts the disease.
-For this reason, it has been useful in research on leprosy in many countries and in experimental trials to develop a vaccine.
+There are approximately 20 species of armadillos, but only one, the nine-banded armadillo, is known to be highly susceptible to the disease and the only one that contracts the disease.
+For this reason, this armadillo has been used in research and experimental trials in many countries to develop a vaccine.
 Thereafter, it was found that nude mice with immune dysfunction due to spontaneous mutation could also be infected and show symptoms of leprosy, and now they are primarily used in leprosy research.

 In the United States, leprosy is considered to be a disease of the past.
-Most probably think it is no longer an issue and it doesn’t matter today.
+Many may think it is no longer an issue and it doesn’t matter today.
 Actually, in the United States, close to one hundred new cases of leprosy are found every year.
 One source of infection is considered to be none other than the nine-banded armadillo.

 Publications by Kousakusha include: